BDC Hamburger Icon

 Image source: Cyfe

-5. Offer incentives for referrals.
+7. Offer incentives for referrals

 Nothing is quite as powerful as a referral from a current customer.
-It is your number one lead-generation tool, and you should always be expanding your referral programs.
-But people won’t necessarily recommend you to their friends or submit online reviews just because they like your product.
+It is your number one lead-generation tool and you should always be expanding your referral programs.
+But people won’t necessarily recommend you to their friends or submit online reviews because they like your product.
 You need to give them more incentive to do so.

-6. Give special perks for new accounts.
+8. Give special perks for new accounts

-7. Try to match (then surpass) competitors.
+9. Try to match (then surpass) competitors

 If you’re trying to find out what customers are willing to pay for, there is no better source of information than your competitors.
 They are drawing people that you aren’t, so they must be doing something right.

-One key content strategy is pay-with-a-share.
-For example, someone creates an e-book, either as an individual author or as a brand, and allows consumers to get it for free if they share the content on social media.
+One key content strategy is pay with a share.
+For example, someone creates an e-book, either as an individual author or as a brand and allows consumers to get it for free if they share the content on social media.

 Why it’s important to expand your revenue sources